Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 ## Making of the game

 *   This game is simply developed using C Programming.
 This is a fun and interesting game.
-The PC will just ask for your choice and then displays the computer choice and who won the game.
+The PC will just ask for your choice and then displays the computer choice and the winner of the game.

 ## Logic of the game